spartanjax/newton/README.md

 # newton
-You're alone in space.
-And if it couldn't be any worse, your ship is malfunctioning and automatically goes into lockdown.
-You must navigate the spacecraft and get the ship's systems online!
+You're a scientist renowed for your prized invention: The Gravity Alteration Device...
+Since launch 2 years ago, you and your small team of 4 ahve been researching gravity and all its various anomolies aboard the USSP Newton.
+One day, you find yourself amidst a large space anomoly, and the chaos ensues from there...

-Newton: a puzzle-based game where the player must think outside of the box and utilize gravity to move through increasingly difficult stages.
-This build has a large tutorial level, as well as a couple of follow-up levels.
+Newton is a puzzle-based game where the player must think outside of the box utilizing gravity and various uniques objects to progress.
+I mean, you made the damn device...
+This should be easy...
+Right?